fragile-credences/fragile-credences.github.io/_posts/2020-08-28-quantiles.md

 ```
 <img src="../images/quantiles/metalog.png" width="70%"/>

 The metalog's actual parameters (as opposed to the user-supplied quantiles) have no simple interpretation and are of no use unless the next piece of software you're going to use knows what a metalog is.
 Therefore the program doesn't return the parameters.
-Instead, if we want to manipulate this distribution, we can use the expressions of the PDF and CDF that the software provides[^fobj], or alternatively export a large number of samples into another tool that accepts distributions described by a list of samples (such as the Monte Carlo simulation tool [Guesstimate](https://getguesstimate.com)).
+Instead, if we want to manipulate this distribution, we can use the expressions of the PDF and CDF that the software provides, or alternatively export a large number of samples into another tool that accepts distributions described by a list of samples (such as the Monte Carlo simulation tool [Guesstimate](https://getguesstimate.com)).
 By default, 5000 samples will be printed; you can copy and paste them.

-[^fobj]: You can use my script's Python function objects.
-Simply look for the `r_dmetalog_func` (the PDF) and `r_pmetalog_func` (the CDF).
-These are currently `rpy2` function objects which take r vectors as parameters, but you can easily wrap a function around it to turn it into an ordinary python function.

 # Approaches to elicitation
 How does this tool compare to other approaches for creating subjective belief distributions?
 Here are the strategies I've seen.